Cohasset Weed Control Services

 Cohasset Municipal Ordinances for Equipment Operation & Commercial Applicator Standards

-Cohasset enforces strict ordinances for equipment operation and commercial weed control services.
-Permitted operating hours are 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday restrictions (often no operation before 9:00 AM).
-Noise and decibel limits apply, especially in residential areas and during holidays.
-Commercial applicators must hold a business license, register with the municipality, and provide 1M minimum liability insurance, workers compensation, and environmental impairment coverage.
-MDAR Category 36 certification is required.
-Safety protocols include traffic control, equipment calibration, and public notification 24-48 hours in advance.
-Environmental compliance mandates proper material handling, vehicle maintenance, immediate cleanup, and documentation of waste disposal, in accordance with MassDEP and local ordinances.
+Cohasset enforces municipal ordinances for equipment operation and commercial weed control.
+Permitted hours are 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday restrictions (often no operation before 9:00 AM).
+Noise and decibel limits apply, especially in residential areas and on holidays.
+Commercial applicators must register with the Town Clerk, maintain 1M minimum liability insurance, and verify MDAR Category 36 certification.
+Safety protocols include traffic control, equipment calibration, and public notification (24-48 hours in advance).
+Environmental compliance requires proper material handling, vehicle maintenance, and immediate cleanup of spills, with documentation per MassDEP and local ordinances.

 Cohasset Building Inspections Department